MJKWoolnough/httpwrap/README.md

 ```go
 func Wrap(w http.ResponseWriter, overrides ...Override) http.ResponseWriter
 ```
 Wrap wraps the given ResponseWriter and overrides the methods requested.
+When using OverrideWriter make sure to use OverrideStringWriter, even if only with a nil value to disable it

 #### type HeaderWriter